Spain plans to fully vaccinate 53% of population by late July

-MADRID (Reuters) -Spain is accelerating vaccination against COVID-19 and will fully vaccinate 25 million people by late July, Prime Minister Pedro Sanchez said on Tuesday, also confirming the end-August target of inoculating 70% of all Spaniards.
+MADRID (Reuters) -Spain is accelerating its COVID-19 vaccination rollout and will have fully inoculated 25 million people by late July, Prime Minister Pedro Sanchez said on Tuesday, also confirming the end-August target of giving 70% of all Spaniards their shots.

 Sanchez said the number of those fully vaccinated will surpass the cumulative number of COVID-19 cases, which on Monday stood at 3.3 million, by next week.

+Infections have been rising steadily for around three weeks but remain far below levels seen elsewhere in Europe.

-The country will receive 87 million vaccine doses between April and September, Sanchez said, with second-quarter delivery volumes expected to exceed the January-March level by 3.5 times.
-In the third quarter alone, Spain should take delivery of 48 million doses.
+Spain will receive 87 million vaccine doses between April and September, Sanchez said, with second-quarter delivery volumes expected to exceed the January-March level by 3.5 times.

 Data released on Monday showed around 5.7 million people had received at least one shot, while 2.8 million had received a full course of two doses.